2shea/whalequench/_posts/2019-09-02-learning-to-speak-code.markdown

  : "allcaps smash hello world" &rarr; `HELLOWORLD`
  : "allcaps smash dubstring hello world" &rarr; `"HELLOWORLD"`

-As you can see by the last few examples, formatters can be combined.
+As you can see by the last examples, formatters can be combined.

 # General Tips
 ## Microphone Quality Matters
 The built-in microphone on your mac is not going to give you the kind of accuracy that you want, so find yourself a good one.
-A few microphones that are popular in the voice coding community:
+Suggested microphones that are popular in the voice coding community:

 1. [Blue Yeti](https://smile.amazon.com/Blue-Yeti-USB-Microphone-Silver/dp/B002VA464S?sa-no-redirect=1) - great mic for the price if you don't have background noise
 1. [Stenomask](https://talktech.com/product/steno-sr-pro-1/) - great for dealing with background noise, cheapest model probably also fine